lab_wiki

 The office

 The members of our lab sit across 3 different sites, each a few minutes walk apart.
-Some of the team are sat at the Wellcome Centre for Human Neuroimaging, at 12 Queen Square (also called “The FIL”), while others are based on the 5th floor of the Dept of Experimental Psychology (EP) at 26 Bedford Way (also called the Institute of Behavioural Neuroscience) or the Max Planck Centre (MPC) for Computational Psychiatry in Russell Square House.
-Bedford Way has its own cafe and common room, and both EP and the MPC hold regular seminars of interest to our group.
+Most of the team are sat on either the 5th or 3rd floors of the Dept of Experimental Psychology (EP) at 26 Bedford Way.
+A few people are based at the Department of Imaging Neuroscience at 12 Queen Square (also called “The FIL”), while others sit at the Max Planck Centre (MPC) for Computational Psychiatry in Russell Square House.
+Bedford Way has its own cafe and common room, and both EP, the FIL and the MPC hold regular seminars of interest to our group.

 Hours